microchip-pic-avr-solutions/avr-iot-aws-sensor-node-studio/readme.md

 MQTT is a lightweight M2M (Machine to Machine) messaging protocol used to exchange data between devices.
 This is an established protocol, additional references can found through [MQTT.org](http://mqtt.org)

-The version used with the demostration is a generated software library produced through the [MPLAB Code Configurator](https://www.microchip.com/mplab/mplab-code-configurator) (MCC) tool, and has been written by Microchip for use family of devices.
+The version used with the demostration is a hardware-agnostic software library and has been written by Microchip.

 ---